 Our Team

 We are a group of counsellor educators and graduate counselling interns from Acadia University’s M.Ed.
-Counselling Program who believe that quality mental health care should be accessible to all.
+Counselling Program that believes that quality mental health care should be accessible to all.
 Our graduate counselling interns provide cost-free counselling services to individuals across the Annapolis Valley and throughout Nova Scotia under the supervision of our faculty.
 These services are available online or in-person to meet the needs of our clients.
 We aim to empower people to tell their stories, move towards healing, understand themselves, and make a difference in their lives and communities.

 Centre Coordinator